-All Board position terms shall be for a period coinciding with the Annual General Meeting to be held annually in October.
-Nominations for the board shall take place in the month leading up to the AGM and shall close prior to the vote at the AGM.
+All Board position terms shall be for a period coinciding with the Annual General Meeting to be held annually.
+Nominations for the Board shall take place in the month leading up to the AGM and shall close prior to the vote at the AGM.

-Ties will be decided by a runoff election vote to be done immediately.
-If the office again remains a tie, it will be decided by the highest ranking officer, not involved with the tie.
+Ties will be decided by a runoff election vote immediately.
+If the office again remains a tie, it will be decided by the highest-ranking officer, not involved with the tie.
 The officers are ranked in the order shown above.

-Any officer who resigns will have a replacement appointed by the Board for the remainder of the term.
+Any officer who resigns will have a replacement appointed by the Board, at their discretion, for the remainder of the term.